danbatiste/dictionary_generator/README.md

 # dictionary_generator
 Generates a dictionary by scraping from Wordnik.
-Made in a short amount of time for fun, not for use in production.
+Made in a short amount of time for fun.
+Not for use in production.

 ## How it works
 Starts with the seed word.
 Gets the definition of the seed word.
 Stores the definition.
 Selects the first word in the definition.
 Repeats the process with this new word.